 Setting the maximum CPC

 The maximum CPC for ad network clicks is set as a percentage of the maximum search CPC.
-Please note that there will only be a CPC limit for search if you are using a manual strategy or limited your CPC under the automated strategy (“Weekly budget: Maximum conversion”, “Average CPA”, “Average return on investment”, “Weekly click package”).
+Please note that there will only be a CPC limit for search if you are using a manual strategy or limited your CPC under the automatic strategy (“Weekly budget: Maximum conversion”, “Average CPA”, “Average return on investment”, “Weekly click package”).

 Maintaining network CPC lower than search CPC